Sterling slips to one-month low versus dollar | Business

 The pound fell to a one-month low against the dollar on Tuesday in what analysts said was the breaking of a technical level that did not change the bullish narrative on the British currency.

-Sterling had held firm above $1.41 earlier in the session, showing no reaction to news that Britain was to delay its reopening from COVID-19 lockdown restrictions by one month due to the rapid spread of the more infectious Delta variant.
-Currency markets were generally quiet ahead of the U.S. Federal Reserve meeting, which ends on Wednesday.
+Sterling had held firm above $1.41 earlier in the session, showing no reaction to news that Britain was to delay its reopening from COVID-19 lockdown restrictions by a month because of the rapid spread of the more infectious Delta variant.
+Currency markets were generally quiet before the U.S. Federal Reserve meeting, which ends on Wednesday.

-Sterling rallied at the start of the year, boosted by the UK being initially ahead of its peers in rolling out COVID-19 vaccines.
+Sterling rallied at the start of the year, boosted by Britain's early start to its COVID-19 vaccine roll-out.
 In May, it reached a three-year high of $1.425.
 "We've really run out of that upward momentum we've had on the back of the vaccine story," said Kit Juckes, head of FX strategy at Societe Generale.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)